bassosimone/ffi-utils/measurement_kit/ffi/README.md

 - `"save_real_resolver_ip"`: (int) Whether to save the probe resolver IP in the report.

 - `"software_name"`: (string) Name of the application.
-If this is not set, the string "measurement_kit" will be used.

 - `"software_version"`: (string) Version of the application.
-If this is not set, the current MK version will be used.
+By default this is an empty string.
+If you do not set this variable, the current MK version will be used.

 ## Events